 Company's engagement with the indigenous peoples of NAO relies on cooperation with the region's authorities and reindeer farms.

-is based on cooperation with the NAO administration and reindeer breeders' cooperatives.
 Over many years LUKOIL has been actively involved in the implementation and development of the region's crucial projects - a grand-scale snowmobile race for the Cup of USSR and Russia Hero Artur Chilingarov and unique medical and social project "The Red Tent".

 Kogalym has been hosting the Reindeer Breeder's Day since 2007, which is an event that brings together reindeer breeders from all over KhMAO-Yugra and YaNAO.
 The event includes the following competitions: reindeer racing, national wrestling, sledge jump, fights on the log, lasso throwing on herder poles.